typeable/octopod/helm-control-scripts/README.md

 - cleanup – a script to delete dangling PVCs and letsencrypt certs left after `helm uninstall` command
 - check – a script to check if resources created by helm are healthy.
 Right now only deployments and statefuls sets are checked
 - init – a script to initialize something.
 This is the only script not run by Octopod, but as an init container.
-- tag_check – a script to check that images in helm release are present in registries before invoking create script
+- config_check – a script to check that configuration (such as image tag name) passed to Octopod is correct.
+This script is invoked before deployment creation.
 - app_overrides - a scirpt which returns a list of default app overrides wichh were passed in default_overrides parameter described below.
 - deployment_overrides - a scirpt which returns a list of default deployment overrides from default paramaters option.
 - deployment_keys - a scripts which returns a list of the possible deployment overrides keys user can use.